glacials/twos.dev/src/cold/hotsauce.md

 ### Shipping

-I went into this expecting to make bulk trips to the post office, but I actually never had to leave the house -- usps.com allows you to schedule a mail carrier to pick up packages during their mail route.
+I went into this expecting to make bulk trips to the post office, but I actually never had to leave the house—usps.com allows you to schedule a mail carrier to pick up packages during their mail route.
 I had padded flat-rate envelopes ready, also delivered from their website.
 On April 1st, here was my pipeline:

-1. (Trigger) Receive “payment completed” email from Stripe</li>
+1. (Trigger) Receive “payment completed” email from Stripe
-2. Pay for a shipping label at usps.com (~$9)</li>
+2. Pay for a shipping label at usps.com (~$9)
-3. Print shipping label, affix to a padded envelope with scotch tape</li>
+3. Print shipping label, affix to a padded envelope with scotch tape
-4. Pack in hot sauce and extra packing material</li>
+4. Pack in hot sauce and extra packing material
-5. Schedule a pickup at usps.com</li>
+5. Schedule a pickup at usps.com
-6. (On pickup day) Put queued package(s) on the porch</li>
+6. (On pickup day) Put queued package(s) on the porch

 ## Final Surprises